 My work is created from recycled glass which I layer with colour and designs and then kiln form.
 Old glass can be difficult to use due to the different properties inside so I try to get the best out of each piece by adapting each piece accordingly.

 My drawings and photos are fused both inside and onto the surface of the glass along with inclusions such as precious metal leaf, glass pigments and enamels.
-The materials alter in colour and texture in the extreme heat of the kiln and every piece can take several firings as I add more detail so it's interesting to see how they are affected.
+The materials alter in colour and texture in the extreme heat of the kiln - every piece can take several firings as I add more detail - so it's interesting to see how they are affected.

 Details of these can be found on the Events page.